Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Related Work

 LLMs have also been applied to feature selection in single-table settings.
 LLM-Select~\cite{tmlrR25-llm-select} prompts an LLM with feature names and task descriptions, achieving performance comparable to traditional methods like LASSO without requiring training data.
 Li et al.~\cite{DBLP:journals/sigkdd/LiTL24} compare data-driven methods, which utilize actual data samples, with text-based methods, which rely on semantic descriptions.
 LLM-Lasso~\cite{DBLP:journals/corr/abs-2502-10648} incorporates LLM-informed domain knowledge into LASSO regression by assigning feature-specific penalties based on LLM outputs.
 LLM4FS~\cite{DBLP:journals/corr/abs-2503-24157} combines LLM reasoning with classical techniques like random forests and sequential search.
 AltFS~\cite{DBLP:journals/corr/abs-2412-08516} refines LLM-based semantic rankings using lightweight models such as decision trees.
 In contrast to existing feature augmentation approaches, \hippasus decouples feature selection from join path exploration, which allows it to benefit from LLM-driven feature selection techniques.
 Specifically, we employ a hybrid LLM--statistical approach for feature ranking by extending LLM-Rank~\cite{DBLP:journals/sigkdd/LiTL24} with statistical signals computed on the augmented table.

-Overall, to the best of our knowledge, \hippasus is the first work to leverage LLMs for feature augmentation.
+Overall, to the best of our knowledge, \hippasus is the first work to propose adaptive and cost-aware semantic reasoning for feature augmentation, by combining statistical signals with both lightweight and stronger language-model-based semantic cues.